catseye/The-Dossier/article/Lost Games.md

 Lost Games
 ==========

+*   schema: Lost game
 *   status: permanently under construction

 These are games that I've encountered in the past, and which I haven't been able to find any information about on the Internet, in part because I may not remember their exact names.
-(City Connection was in this category for a long time until somehow I remembered its (non-obvious) name.)
+[City Connection][] was in this category for a long time until somehow I remembered its (non-obvious) name.
+Other games that have been found since this page was written are [Dart Room][] and [Ninja Warrior][].

 ### Canadian politics simulator